supaflyENJOY/DynamicsDocs/docs/Scheduling/EncounterValdations.md

 ### Exceeds Authorized Units
 This validation ensures that the authorized units per week/month/authorization period on the authorization service is not exceeded to prevent sessions from being denied as unauthorized services.

-**Validation fails** if the sum of a patient's scheduled hours in a week/month/authorization period exceeds the authorized units on the authorization service.

 :::note
 The authorized units can be set to hours/units per week/month/authorization period.
 When set to hours/units per week/month, you can choose whether encounters are validated as authorized, or based on how the authorized units would convert to total units per authorization period.